The Barema & Association of Anaesthetists Environment Award for Anaesthesia

 The Barema & Association of Anaesthetists environment award is an annual award for the single best initiative or project related to anaesthesia, intensive care or pain management that has had and will continue to have a measurable beneficial effect on the environment.

-The winner will receive a cash prize and a grant for further support and development of the project and will be invited to present their work at Annual Congress 23-24 September 2021.
+The winner received a cash prize and a grant for further support and development of the project and was invited to present their work at Annual Congress 23-24 September 2021.

 Applicants must demonstrate how their activity, project, campaign or other work (including